emartech/pgarchive/Manual.md

                     Open a psql shell connected to a running named clone instance.
                     Additional arguments are passed through.

-cron compress-wal-archive <n>
+cron compress-wal-archive
                     Compress completed segments in wal_archive, which have already been processed by the standby process.
-Run n processes in parallel (default 1).
-                    The log is written to log/cron_wal_archive.log. cron expire-and-create-snapshot
+Logs to log/cron_wal_archive.log. cron expire-and-create-snapshot
                     Expire old snapshots and wal segments, thin snapshots, and create a new one.
-                    The log is written to log/cron_snapshot.log. cron defrag-btrfs   Defragment the standby directory, since PostgreSQL tends to cause a critical amount of fragmentation fast.
+                    The log is written to log/cron_snapshot.log. cron maintenance    Defragment the standby directory, since PostgreSQL tends to cause a critical amount of btrfs fragmentation fast.
 Requires password-less sudo privileges to call "/sbin/btrfs filesystem defrag ...".
-The log is written to log/cron_btrfs.log.
+Logs to log/cron_maintenance.log.

 bash-completion     Output a bash completion snippet for this utility.
                     This may be saved to global or personal profiles, or eval'ed directly: eval "$(pgarchive bash-completion)"

-Required Environment for all commands:
+Environment:

-PGARCHIVE           Base path to a backup container, which must be on btrfs.
+PGARCHIVE           Required base path to a backup container, which must be on btrfs.
+PGARCHIVE_CONF      Optional path to a global config file.

-Extra environment parameters are used by the 'container init' and 'purge' commands.
+        The following environment parameters are only used by the 'container init' and 'purge' commands, and written to the $PGARCHIVE/pgarchive.conf container config file on 'init':
-All of these settings here are persisted to the /mnt/backup/t1/pgarchive.conf config file:

 PATH                The PATH used internally.
 This must contain PostgreSQL's server applications
-                    (pg_ctl, pg_basebackup, ...) of the same version as the DB a container is created for.
+                    (pg_ctl, pg_basebackup, ...) of the same version as the DB cluster a container is created for.
 SLOT                Create and use this replication slot at upstream.
 Defaults to
                     "pgarchive_<basename of $PGARCHIVE>".